Online Trading Starts Here

 Binance does, however, offer a mining pool as an additional passive income tool while Coinbase doesn't.

-Best Trading Platform: Binance or Coinbase
+Best trading platform: Binance or Coinbase

 Another thing you should consider when choosing the right crypto exchange is the trading platform that it offers.
 You’ll specifically need to look at its security features, the platforms you can use it on, and the tools it includes.
 Keep in mind, though, that, depending on your needs goals, skills, and experience, you might not need all the tools that a platform offers.